 Thinking of adding a custom domain to your blog?
 A world of whimsy awaits — create a memorable blog and brand by thinking outside the myawesomeblog.com box.

 Blogging 101 folks are thinking about their titles and tagline and 201 bloggers are focused on their brands — a perfect time to explore a side of domains you might not have thought about before!
-Here’s a piece from Hot off the Press that might inspire some domain brilliance.
+Here’s a piece from The WordPress.com Blog that might inspire some domain brilliance.

 Lots of bloggers add a custom domain to their WordPress.com sites to simplify their URLs.
 But what happens if the one you want isn’t available, or you want an address that’s a bit . . . different?